Kamay Botany Bay EEC

 Kamay Botany Bay National Park, Kurnell

 Explore the original landing site where James Cook landed in 1770 at Kurnell.
 Students will consider the traditional use of the land by the Aboriginal people and the meeting of two cultures in 1770.
-Visit the new scultpures and monuments located within the National Park.
-Become a botanical artist and sketch a plant just as the artist Sydney Parkinson did in 1770.
-Students will record their observations in a mini magazine.
+Visit the new sculptures and monuments located within the National Park.
+The activities will aim to stimulate students’ interest in and enjoyment of exploring the area, to develop a critical understanding of the past and its impact on the present.

 Google site First Contacts developed for students by EEC staff